jkeefe/workshops/module-twitter-bot/README.md

 - Note ... this isn't in the instructions, but you also need to do:
     - Click on "Keys and Access Tokens" tab
     - Scroll down the page ... you'll see another section about "Access Tokens"
-    - In the "Token Access" box, click the button that reads "Regenerate my Access Token and Token Secret"
+    - In the "Application Actions" box, click the button that reads "Create Access Token and Token Secret"
     - Reload this page
-    - Make sure that in the two places on this page that now say "Access Level" both have "Read and write" after them.
-If they don't, you may need to do "Regenerate my Access Token and Token Secret" until "read-only" becomes "read and write."
+    - Make sure that in the Application Settings under "Access Level" it says "Read and write" after them.
+If it doesn't, "Regenerate my Access Token and Token Secret" until "read-only" becomes "read and write."

 ### Step 4: Generate a preview.